-The Edmonton Oilers traded their captain, the best player in the league, just a couple of months after winning their fourth championship in five seasons.
-Included in the deal were Marty McSorley and Mike Krushelnyski from the Oilers.
-Meanwhile, the Kings shipped one of their top prospects, Jimmy Carson, along with Martin Gelinas, and three first-round picks in 1989, 1991, and 1993.
+The Oilers traded their captain, the best player in the league, just a couple of months after winning their fourth championship in five seasons.
+Included in the deal were Marty McSorley and Mike Krushelnyski.
+Meanwhile, the Kings shipped one of their top prospects, Jimmy Carson, along with Martin Gelinas, and three first-round picks in 1989 (Jason Miller), 1991 (Martin Rucinsky), and 1993 (Nick Stajduhar).
 Rumors say that Oilers owner Peter Pocklington was in financial trouble, so Los Angeles included $15 million cash in the deal.

-Edmonton carried on without much interruption, winning the Stanley Cup again in 1990.
+Edmonton continued without much interruption, winning the Stanley Cup again in 1990.
 Since then, the franchise has only been to the Final in 2006, losing a Game 7 nail-biter to the Hurricanes.
-Los Angeles became an instant contender but failed in their only Final appearance with Gretzky in 1993 to the Montreal Canadiens.
+Meanwhile, Los Angeles became an instant contender but failed in their only Stanley Cup Final appearance with Gretzky in 1993 to the Canadiens.

 The list of NHL captains traded is pretty long.
-This article highlighted some of the most notable names and the impact those players had on their new teams.
-Many players depart teams via free agency; however, some found themselves in some of the most significant trades in league history.
+However, this article highlighted some of the most notable names and the impact those players had on their new teams.
+Many players depart teams via free agency, but some found themselves in some of the most significant trades in league history.

-The game’s greatest player was dealt twice in his career, which means that anyone is tradeable for the right price.
-When superstars like Connor McDavid and Auston Matthews don’t extend their contracts on the first day of eligibility, their names pop up in the rumor mill, and could alter the structure of this list if they end up dealt at some point during their careers.
+Furthermore, the game’s greatest player (Gretzky) was dealt twice in his career, meaning anyone is tradeable for the right price.
+When superstars like Connor McDavid, Gabriel Landeskog, and Steven Stamkos don’t extend their contracts on the first day of eligibility, their names will pop up in the rumor mill.
+If they end up dealt at some point during their careers, it could alter the structure of this list.